webrcade/webrcade-docs/docs/editor/workspace/addingitems.md

 ![](../../assets/images/editor/workspace/create-item-discs.png){: class="center zoomD"}

 * On the [Properties Tab](../dialogs/item-dialog.md#properties-tab) of the [Create Item Editor](../dialogs/item-dialog.md) perform the following steps:
-    * Provide one or more Disc URLs in the "Discs (URLs)" multi-line text field (directly or via the chooser button to the right of the field) (*See #1 in screenshot above*).
+    * For CD-based items, provide one or more Disc URLs in the "Discs (URLs)" multi-line text field (directly or via the chooser button to the right of the field) (*See #1 in screenshot above*).
+    * For archive-based items, select the archive (`.zip`) file in the "Archive (URL)"  text field (directly or via the chooser button to the right of the field).
 * Click the `OK` button to add the newly created item to the feed.